agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

               Hub featured page
           </body>
     <html>

+Clear cache(cache can be cleared using `bench --site my.fourth clear-cache`) and reload your page.
+Default bootstrap styling should have disappeared.

 Let's just keep the html content and let Frappe provide basic styling.
 Change content of featured.html back to: